 The Studio interface is customizable, so you can move this pane into a different location or open it as a separate window if you prefer.

 The Objectives tree shows the steps you need to complete to create your test

-Although the Objectives pane shows the steps of the objective, you complete the actions of each step in the Viewer pane, the central portion of the Studio window.
-When you select a step in the Objectives tree, the Viewer pane displays information about what you need to do to complete that step and provides the controls or links to make the necessary updates.
+The Viewer pane, in the central portion of the Studio window, is where you complete the actions for each step of an objective.
+It displays information about what you need to do to complete a specific step and provides the controls or links to make the necessary updates.

 To create an objective, you must first: